ShiroAsrm/Lenovo-Xiaoxin-Chao-7000--EFI/docs/Readme.md

-This EFI is suitable for the 7000 14 inch Hackinstosh of Lenovo.
+This EFI is suitable for the 7000 Hackinstosh of Lenovo.